Radiation therapy for AML

-Also known as radiotherapy, radiation therapy uses targeted radiation to kill cancer cells or damage them so they cannot grow, multiply or spread.
+Also known as radiotherapy, radiation therapy uses targeted radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
 The radiation is usually in the form of x-ray beams.

-Radiation therapy is not often used for AML.
+Radiation therapy is not often used for acute myeloid leukaemia (AML).
 However, it may be recommended for AML that has spread, or is likely to spread, to the brain and spine.
 It is also sometimes given to the whole body (total body irradiation) before a stem cell transplant.

 Video: What is radiation therapy?

 A/Prof John Moore (Conjoint UNSW), Senior Staff Specialist Haematology, Department of Haematology and Bone Marrow Transplant, Kinghorn Cancer Centre, St Vincent’s Hospital; Glynda Blomson, Consumer; Kevin Bloom, Senior Social Worker, Haematology and Bone Marrow Transplant, Royal North Shore Hospital; Sharon Frazer, Consumer; Prof Angela Hong, Radiation Oncologist, Chris O’Brien Lifehouse, and Clinical Professor, The University of Sydney; Yvonne King, 13 11 20 Consultant, Cancer Council NSW; Karen Maddock, Clinical Nurse Consultant – Haematology, Westmead Hospital.

 View the Cancer Council NSW editorial policy.